Brevex/Concord/README.md

 <br>

-<p> Project carried out during the Bachelor of Information Technology (BTI)
+<p>A simple C++ program that simulates a chat via terminal.
+The program works by receiving commands
-for the subject Programming Language I. This is a program made in C++ that simulates a chat via terminal.
-The program works by receiving commands that perform a certain function, such as creating users, sending messages, creating servers, create channels, etc.</p>
+that perform a certain function, such as creating users, sending messages, creating servers, create channels, etc.</p>